synopsys-sig-community/synopsys-github-templates/README.md

 The two templates include:

-- [blackduck-rapid.yml](blackduck-rapid.yml) - Runs Black Duck Rapid Scan on a pull request.
+- [blackduck.yml](blackduck-rapid.yml) - Runs Black Duck Rapid Scan on pull requests (this may run multiple times, as changes are added to the pull request) and a Full/Intelligent scan on pushes to main branches.
+For pull requests, feedback is limited to only new policy violations introduced by the change.
+For pushes, the full Black Duck scan is run including signature and binary analysis and no feedback is provided within GitHub.
-- [blackduck-intelligent.yml](blackduck-intelligent.yml) - Runs Black Duck Full (or "Intelligent") Scan on a schedule.
+- [blackduck-intelligent-scheduled.yml](blackduck-intelligent-scheduled.yml) - Runs Black Duck Full (or "Intelligent") Scan on a schedule.
+If running a full/intelligent scan on every push is too much for your environment (in the above template there will be at least one rapid and one intelliegnt for every PR - one when the PR is created, and the other when the PR is merged and a push is received) you may prefer to run the intelligent scans on a schedule.
+This provides an example of how to run them on a cron style schedule managed by GitHub.

 The templates use the [Black Duck Detect Action](https://github.com/synopsys-sig/detect-action) to provide feedback to developers.
 Please see the action's own README    for details on how it works.